Have you been diagnosed with a brain tumour? Order your free information pack.

 Travelling with a brain tumour

 Travelling with a brain tumour can be complicated.
 But, it is still possible for some people.
-We look at some of the questions you might have and the support that’s available.
+Here we look at some of the questions you might have and the support that’s available.

 view over aeroplane wing, can I fly with a brain tumour?